RequestNetwork/docs.request.network/docs/guides/pay-through-a-proxy-contract-with-a-multisig.md

 import { ClientTypes } from '@requestnetwork/types';
 ```

-In this example, we will use the [Gnosis multisig](https://github.com/gnosis/MultiSigWallet/blob/master/contracts/MultiSigWallet.sol). here its partial abi:
+In this example, we will use the [Gnosis multisig](https://github.com/gnosis/MultiSigWallet/blob/master/contracts/MultiSigWallet.sol).
+Here is its partial abi:

 ```typescript
 const multisigAbi = [